Sarah Lewis, PharmD

 Regional anesthesia is also known as a nerve block, an epidural, or spinal anesthesia.
 Regional anesthesia involves injecting an anesthetic around certain nerves in the spine so you do not feel anything below the waist.
 You will likely have sedation with regional anesthesia to keep you relaxed and comfortable.

 What to expect the day of your hernia repair

 The day of your surgery, you can generally expect to:

-- Remove all clothing and jewelry and dress in a hospital gown.
+Remove all clothing and jewelry and dress in a hospital gown.
 It is a good idea to leave all jewelry and valuables at home or with a family member if possible.
-The surgical team will respect your privacy and give you blankets for modesty and warmth in the surgical suite.
+The surgical team will give you blankets for modesty and warmth.

-- Talk with the anesthesiologist or certified registered nurse anesthetist (CRNA) about your medical history and the type of anesthesia you will receive.
+Talk with the anesthesiologist or nurse anesthetist about your medical history and the type of anesthesia you will receive.

-- A surgical team member will start an IV.
+A surgical team member will start an IV.

-- The anesthesiologist or CRNA will start your anesthesia.
+The anesthesiologist or nurse anesthetist will start your anesthesia.

-- A team member may also insert a tube through your nose to keep your stomach empty and a catheter into your bladder to collect urine and monitor kidney function.
+A team member may also insert a tube through your nose to keep your stomach empty and a catheter into your bladder to collect urine and monitor kidney function.
 You will not feel or remember this or the surgical procedure.

-- The surgical team will monitor your vital signs and other critical body functions.
+The surgical team will monitor your vital signs and other critical body functions.
 This occurs throughout the procedure and your recovery until you are alert, breathing effectively, and your vital signs are stable.